Millers Ferry Bridge Pay Boat Ramp

 help_outlineWhere can I launch my kayak on Mill Branch?

-help_outlineWhat is the skill level required for kayaking on Mill Branch?
+help_outlineWhat skill level is kayaking on Mill Branch suitable for?

 help_outlineWhat gear should I bring for kayaking on Mill Branch?

-help_outlineCan I fish while kayaking on Mill Branch?
+help_outlineDo I need a fishing license to fish while kayaking on Mill Branch?

-help_outlineWhat is the best season for kayaking on Mill Branch?
+help_outlineWhat is the best season to kayak on Mill Branch?

 Location